If you have a dashboard error message saying Check Fuel Fill Inlet, the vehicle sees a problem with the “No Gas Cap System”.

 - Faulty Sensor

-How To Fix Check Fuel Fill Inlet Message
+How To Fix Ford Check Fuel Fill Inlet Error

 Fixing the error is usually done by cleaning the surface around the gas inlet latch with cleaner, compressed air, and the small tube that comes with the vehicle.